cerebrixai/faq/README.md

 ---

-## 10. Does Cerebrix AI offer governance for token holders?

-Yes, we aim to introduce governance mechanisms where **CERB token holders** will have a voice in key project decisions.
-This will allow the community to participate in voting on updates, changes, and the allocation of funds, ensuring that the project remains decentralized and aligned with the interests of its users.

----

-## 11. Is there any insurance or protection for my funds?
+## 10. Is there any insurance or protection for my funds?

 While DeFi investments carry inherent risks, we have implemented several safety measures such as smart contract audits and stringent security protocols.
 However, **there is no insurance or guarantee** for your funds.
 It's important to note that **you hold your CERB tokens in your own wallet**, and you are responsible for the safety of your assets.